gnomon-/who_goes_there/John-W-Campbell_Who-Goes-There_1938.markdown

 Norris grunted.
 "Leave it for investigation.
 But I can guess pretty well.
 That's atomic power.
 That stuff to the left — that's a neat little thing for doing what men have been trying to do with 100-ton cyclotrons and so forth.
 It separates neutrons from heavy water, which he was getting from the surrounding ice."

 "Where did he get all — oh.
-Of course, A monster couldn't be locked in — or out.
+Of course, a monster couldn't be locked in — or out.
 He's been through the apparatus caches."
 McReady stared at the apparatus.
 "Lord, what minds that race must have — "

 "The shimmery sphere — I think it's a sphere of pure force.
 Neutrons can pass through any matter, and he wanted a supply reservoir of neutrons.
 Just project neutrons against silica — calcium — beryllium — almost anything, and the atomic energy is released.
 That thing is the atomic generator."